 Wrinkles, for example, are a sign of aging.
 According to Scientific American, the amount of collagen the body naturally produces diminishes every year after turning about 20-years-old.
 Our bodies age out of producing enough elastin and glycosaminoglycans to keep the skin stretchy and hydrated.
 The result?
 Older skin is drier, less stretchy, and less able to protect itself from damage.

-In other words, as we get older there are some natural bodily functions that predictably don’t work as well as we’d like them to.
+In other words, as we get older, some natural bodily functions predictably don’t work as well as we’d like them to.

 But look at these faces.
 All of these people were born in the same year.
 Notice how some have significantly more wrinkles than others.
 Were their collagen, elastin, and glycosaminoglycans dissipating at roughly the same rate?

 The differences in the formation of wrinkles may be genetic.
 For example, one study found that genetics determine whether women face a greater chance of wrinkles earlier in life depending on how efficiently their bodies process lung toxins.
 African-Americans have more compacted skin and a higher intercellular lipid content, which may contribute to more resistance to skin aging than Caucasians.
 Even epidermal thickness, which is determined entirely by your genes, impacts how quickly your skin starts to show fine lines.